-Interaction: Only the EM output variables are published as scoring functions.
-For more information on the EM output variables, see "Fixed Variable Names" in Chapter 3.

-See Also: "Scoring Function Names" in Chapter 5.
+Interaction: Only the EM\ output variables are published as Teradata scoring functions.
+For more information on the EM\ output variables, see "Fixed Variable Names" on page 13 and "Scoring Function Names" on page 27.

 DATASTEP=score-program-filename

 specifies the name of the scoring model program file that was created by using the SAS Enterprise Miner Score Code Export node.